mckettja/UI_Project_2/docs/README.md

-# Project We Canvas Better
+# We Canvas Better

 This project was created by Yale Miller, Josh McKettrick, and Bao Huynh.

 ## Project Summary and Descripion
 We implemented a new and improved version of the Canvas application, called **"We Canvas Better"**.
 Canvas is the current application that the University of Cincinnati uses to post class assignments, grades, and related class materials.
-Many students have complaints with our current Canvas system, so we were tasked to take our critisims and implement them in a reimagined system.
-We also added in gamification features in order to make it fun and exciting for students to submit and complete their homework.
+Many students have complaints with our current Canvas system, so we are tasked with implement a better reimagined system with gamification features that make it fun and exciting for students to submit and complete their homework.

-Below are some guidelines to how our application was designed.
+Below are some guidelines and requirements to how our application was designed and implemented.
 - Users should be able to select their own profile.
 - Users should be enrolled in three courses with fully implemented course materials:
    - User Interface